cockroachdb/pebble/docs/rfcs/20211018_range_keys.md

 In short, we will not guarantee determinism of output.

-TODO: think more about whether there is an efficient way to offer determinism.
+TODO: Think more about whether there is an efficient way to offer determinism.

 #### Efficient masking